Watch NASA TV for Progress Spacecraft Launch

-Category: Space Hits: 0Russia’s Progress 74 cargo rocket launched from its launch pad at the Baikonur Cosmodrome in Kazakhstan on Dec.
+Category: Space Hits: 3Russia’s Progress 74 cargo rocket launched from its launch pad at the Baikonur Cosmodrome in Kazakhstan on Dec.
 6, 2019.
 Credit: Roscosmos

 Beginning at 11:15 p.m.
 EST, NASA Television will provide live coverage of the launch and docking of a Russian cargo spacecraft to the International Space Station.